bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-An adaptive website may have coded widths and pixel sizes.
+This will limit the accessibility of several devices.
+-A responsive website uses a percentage based width and may adjust display when a max-width/min-width pixel size is reached.
+-This will open the accessibility for many devices.
+In short, the difference may be 10 customer purchases vs 10,000 customer purchases.

 2. Describe what it means to be mobile first vs desktop first.

+-In mobile first, design is demonstrated using min-width.
+The media breakpoints are scaled up vs designing for desktop.

+In desktop first design, media breakpoints are scaled down using max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+-The font-size of 65.5% allows in to count by power of 10, making it easier to calculate rem scaling.
+For example, if 65.5% is font-size, we can assume 1rem = 10px, so 2rem naturally equals 20px.

 4. How would you describe preprocessing to someone new to CSS?

+-Preprocessing is just that, pre-processed code, that is compiled into CSS.

 5. What is your favorite concept in preprocessing?

+-My favorite concep in preprocessing is compiler initializing to track changes.

 What is the concept that gives you the most trouble?

+-My most troubling concept is the language syntax of LESS.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.